okhuarobo-osayuki/counter-app/README.md

 ## Features to add

-Some possible features to add are as follows:
+The following are some examples of potential features that could be added to the application:

 - A function that confirms if the user has been authenticated via the link sent to the user's mailbox
 - A feature that allows the user to reset their password